-Broadcast through a transcontinental network of NBC system stations, the National Farm and Home Hour will be heard through KHQ, KOMO, KGW, KGO, KPO and KFI.
+Hour Broadcast through a transcontinental net-work of NBC system stations, the National Farm and Home Hour will be heard through KHQ, KOMO, KGW, KGO, KPO and KFI.
+4 to 5 p.m.-The Cavalcade

 Broadcast through KOMO, KGW and KGO.

-to 6 p.m.-General Electric Hour The nation-wide audience of NBC system stations will hear the General Electric Hour broadcast through KHQ, KOMO, KGW, KGO, KFO and KFI in Spain musicale is broadcast.
+5 to 6 p.m.-General Electric Hour

+The nation-wide audience of NBC system stations will hear the General Electric Hour broadcast through KHQ, KOMO, KGW, KGO, KPO and KFI.
-KPO and KFI.

-6 to 7 p.m.-The Lucky Strike Hour

-An hour of dance tunes will be played by

-B. A. Rolfe and the Lucky Strike Dance Orchestra.
+6 to 7 p.m.-The Lucky Strike Hour .
+An hour of dance tunes will be played by B. A. Rolfe and the Lucky Strike Dance Orchestra.

 Broadcast through KHQ, KOMO, KGW, KGO, KPO and KFI.
-7 to 8 p.m.-Nights in Spain The romance of moonlit nights in Latin lands will go through the air when the Nights in Spain way in Spain way in the spain way in the spain way. in Spain musicale is broadcast.
+7 to 8 p.m.-Nights in Spain The romance of moonlit nights in Latin lands will go through the air when the Nights in Spain musicale is broadcast.
+With Max Dolin in the conductor's stand in Spain musicale is broadcast.
 With Max Dolin in the conductor's stand, the orchestra will play first Valverde's "Che, Mi Amiga," a tango.

-"Playera," by Granados, the impressionistic composer, is another noteworthy composition programmed.
-Chabrier, a Frenchman who wrote many colorful Spanish selections, will be represented by "Habanera," a Spanish ance with striking melody.
+"Playera," by Granados, the impressionis-tic composer, is another noteworthy compo-sition programmed.
+Chabrier, a Frenchman who wrote many colorful Spanish selections who wrote many colorful Spanish selections, will be represented by "Habanera," a Span-ish dance with striking melody.